zxcasdcvb/electron-notify/README.md

 Change some config options.
 Can be run multiple times, also between `notify()`-calls to change *electron-notify*s behaviour.

 ### closeAll()
 Clears the animation queue and closes all windows opened by *electron-notify*.
 Call this to clean up before quiting your app.
-Not needed with `config.autoCleanup` enabled (default).

 ### setTemplatePath(path)
 If you want to use your own `notification.html` you use this method.
 Use it like this: `eNotify.setTemplatePath(path.join(__dirname, 'path/to/notification.html'));`